shailoh/Hacking_P2.2_2019/README.md

 Group presentations and evaluation;

-*Assignment:*
+*Assignment summary (for more details see the beginning of this document)*

 1) collectively: inspect (part of) a dynamic system, intervene — 10min group presentations + 10min discussions;

-2) individually: document and reflect on this  — deliver as a "read_me" file;
+2) individually: document and reflect on this  — deliver as a "read_me" file — this file to be uploaded by: June 4th by 23h59.